-

 2025.02.13 Florida Legislature passes sweeping illegal immigration bills - Politico

 Politico reports that Florida's GOP-controlled legislature passed measures "designed to aid President Donald Trump's mass deportations."
 The legislation guarantees Florida "will spend nearly $300 million to help state and local authorities detain migrants and hand them over to federal authorities for deportation."
-The bills established a State Board of Immigration Enforcement responsible for coordinating with ICE, local law enforcement, and the federal government in enforcing immigration laws, as well as a State Immigration Enforcement Council to advise the board.
+The bills establish a State Board of Immigration Enforcement responsible for coordinating with ICE, local law enforcement, and the federal government in enforcing immigration laws, as well as a State Immigration Enforcement Council to advise the board.

 View Document -